 The clock is ticking down in the run up to Ireland’s blasphemy referendum on October 26th.
-Few commentators think that the law should remain on the books.
-However, John Waters writes in The Sunday Times that the blasphemy law should be kept to safeguard respect and belief .
+Few commentators think that the references to blasphemy should remain in the Irish constitution.
+However, John Waters featured in The Times, proposing that they should be kept in place to safeguard respect and belief .
 His argument is confused on two grounds.

 Firstly, just because something is held as a belief should not mean that it is automatically worthy of respect.
 For example, you could hold the belief that it is right to slaughter 5000 innocent women and children, however it does not follow that this belief should be respected.
 Secondly, and perhaps worth exploring in more detail here, is the question of the meaning of belief itself.
 It could be argued that religions, typically, do not truly offer a set of beliefs.
 Rather, they assert to know.
 This may seem like a trivial difference, but it has important consequences.
 We can flesh this out with a thought experiment.